-Specialist in health and social care.
+Partner in the health and social care team

 My role involves providing company law and commercial advice including strategic planning advice at boardroom level to a wide range of health and social care organisations.
 My team also advises on joint ventures between public, private and voluntary-sector providers.
 I work with family business and professional partnerships to ensure efficient and appropriate structures, incorporations and disputes.

 My experience includes strategic advice on governance, risk management, contracting, portfolio management and large-scale transfers of community care facilities.
-I have significant experience with advising on a variety of corporate structures and contractual arrangements between general practitioners and Primary Care Trusts.
+I have significant experience with advising on a variety of corporate structures and contractual arrangements between general practitioners and primary care trusts.

 The recent Competition and Markets Authority’s (CMA) final guidance on care home contracts clearly presents a challenge – it is almost certain that providers will need to revise their contracts.